xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This usually indicates a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.

 <h3><a name="MT0087"/>MT0087: Incremental builds (--fastdev) is not supported with the Boehm GC.
 Incremental builds will be disabled.</h3>
 <h3><a name="MT0091"/>MT0091: This version of Xamarin.iOS requires the * SDK (shipped with Xcode *) when the managed linker is disabled.
-Either upgrade Xcode, or enable the managed linker.</h3>
+Either upgrade Xcode, or enable the managed linker by changing the Linker behaviour to Link Framework SDKs Only.</h3>

 This version of Xamarin.iOS requires the SDK specified in the error message if the managed linker is disabled.